Cytnx-dev/Cytnx/docs/source/guide/cyx/UniTensor_create.rst

 There are a lot of information provided in this output which we will explain in details:

-1. **Bonds:** They are attach to the left side and/or right side of the center square (which the left/right side is associate to the *rowrank* property, we will get back to this later. right now, let's just assume it take arbitrary integer 0 < rowrank < rank).
+1. **Bonds:** They are attach to the left side and/or right side of the center square.
+Now you might wonder why there are bonds putting on left/right?
+In cytnx, we use a property called **rowrank** to determine that.
+The first *rowrank* bonds will be put on the left and the rest will be on the right.
+We will get back to this property later.
+But right now, let's just assume it take arbitrary integer 0 < rowrank < rank).
 The number of bonds indicates the rank of the UniTensor, which also indicates in the second line *tensor Rank*.

     **Ex:**
         Here, we have three bonds, indicates it's a rank-3 UniTensor.